-I am a Principal and Co-Founder at The Community Roundtable - A company dedicated to advancing the business of community which offers a monthly subscription report, a membership based peer network, a community management training program and advisory services for corporations and individuals.
+I am a Principal and Co-Founder at The Community Roundtable - A company dedicated to advancing the business of community which offers a membership, training, benchmarking and advisory services to organizations pursuing community, culture change, social business and digital transformation objectives.

 The Social Organization is where I work through problems, test hypotheses, get feedback, and present my perspectives on how social tools are changing organizations and the way in which people relate to each other.